-- Property located in an overlay zone or plan district may have alternative standards that apply, so check with the Zoning Information Line at 503-823-7526.
+- Property located in an overlay zone or plan district may have alternative standards that apply, so General Inquiries to find out.

 - A swimming pool is defined as any structure intended for swimming or recreational bathing that contains water over 24 inches deep.
 This includes both inground and aboveground swimming pools, hot tubs, and spas.

 - A building permit is required to install a swimming pool unless it is prefabricated and the walls are entirely above adjacent grade.
 Whether a permit is required or not, the installation must meet the following code requirements that are intended to provide protection against drownings and near drownings by restricting access to swimming pools, spas and hot tub:

 - Any swimming pool not totally enclosed by a structure must be enclosed by a substantial barrier or fence at least four feet in height.
 The maximum vertical clearance between grade and the bottom of the barrier is two inches.
 Openings in the barrier shall not allow passage of a four-inch diameter sphere.

 - The barrier must be equipped with a self-closing and self-latching gate except where bordered by a wall of an adjacent structure at least four feet in height.
 Pedestrian access gates shall open outward, away from the pool, be self-closing, and have a self-latching device.